 - There are several large ongoing improvement projects at the County Airport in Apalachicola.
 These projects are 100% funded by state and federal grants.
-The ongoing projects include designing and constructing a North/South Taxiway and the design and rehabilitation of the runway lighting on Runway 6-24. - The Florida Department of Transportation provided \$343,174 in grant funds through the Small County Outreach Program (SCOP) for County Road 30A.
-This grant provides the funds to survey, design, and permit plans to widen lanes and resurface 5.261 miles along CR30A West of Apalachicola from Highway 98 to 13 Mile.
-Construction will begin in the upcoming fiscal year and should be completed around the same time that the FEMA funded Hurricane Michael wash-out repairs along the shoulders of CR30A. - The Florida Housing Finance Agency provided \$1,235,000 in disaster relief funding for Hurricane Michael.
-Homeowners in Franklin County who sustained damages due to Hurricane Michael received assistance with repairs made to roofs, repairs of structural damage to walls and the replacement of utilities. - In January of 2008, Franklin County began levying the 1% Discretionary Sales Surtax for health care on all taxable purchases.
+The ongoing projects include the rehabilitation of the runway lighting on Runway 6-24, the Triumph RESTORE program funded replacement of the airport's fuel farm and the rehabilitation of the airfield pavement aprons. - The Florida Department of Transportation's Small County Outreach Grant Program (SCOP) provided \$3,468,302 to widen, resurface, stabilize the shoulders, install culvert extensions and add 5' of paved shoulders on Highway 67 from the intersection of Highway 98 (SR30) in Carrabelle to 6.044 miles north to the Cricket Creek Bridge.
+Construction is underway and completion is anticipated in the next fiscal year.
+The SCOP program also provided \$894,596 for the surveying, design, permitting and roadway resurfacing with a 2' expansion of the width of the travel lanes from the intersection of Timber Island Road and Highway 98 to the end at the Timber Island Boat Ramp.
+The Florida Department of Transportation's Small County Road Assistance Program (SCRAP) is providing \$3,671,550 for the widening and resurfacing of 3.466 miles of CR30A from 13 Mile Road East towards Highway 98.
+Construction is anticipated to begin on this project in the upcoming fiscal year. - In January of 2008, Franklin County began levying the 1% Discretionary Sales Surtax for health care on all taxable purchases.
 The proceeds of the 1% Discretionary Sales Surtax is split between capital outlay and operating expenses for the local Weems Memorial Hospital.
-At September 30, 2020, the balance available in the Health Care Trust Fund for capital improvements is \$4,671,664. - The 2019 gross taxable value of property in Franklin County saw a steady increase of 7.42% over the prior year.
-This was the sixth year of increasing taxable value since 2006.
-The County's 2019 gross taxable value as certified by the Franklin County Property Appraiser increased by approximately 140 million dollars from the 2018 certified value.
-The millage rate decreased slightly to 5.9494 mills in fiscal year 2019/2020 with budgeted property tax proceeds of \$12,080,068.
-The budgeted proceeds were \$232,351 more than the budgeted proceeds in fiscal year 2018/2019.
-The total budgeted positions in the 2019/2020 fiscal year were 175, down from a high in 2006/2007 of 191 budgeted positions.
-The County gave an across the board cost-of-living adjustment of 2% effective October 1, 2019.
+At September 30, 2021, the balance available in the Health Care Trust Fund for capital improvements is \$6,508,788. - The 2020 gross taxable value of property in Franklin County saw a steady increase of 5.44% over the prior year.
+This was the seventh year of increasing taxable value since 2006.
+The County's 2020 gross taxable value as certified by the Franklin County Property Appraiser increased by approximately 110 million dollars from the 2019 certified value.
+The millage rate decreased slightly to 5.7761 mills in fiscal year 2020/2021 with budgeted property tax proceeds of \$12,365,955.
+The budgeted proceeds were \$285,887 more than the budgeted proceeds in fiscal year 2019/2020.
+The total budgeted positions in the 2020/2021 fiscal year were 176, down from a high in 2006/2007 of 191 budgeted positions.
+The County gave an across the board cost-of-living adjustment of \$1,000 per year effective October 1, 2020.